Publication Links

 Authors submitting articles to The Science and Information (SAI) Organization Journals affirm that manuscript contents are original.

 The organization prioritizes the resolution of complaints and appeals regarding its publication and editorial decisions.
-Authors, reviewers, and readers may submit concerns about ethical breaches or editorial practices using the contact details listed on the journal’s home page.
+Authors, reviewers, and readers may submit concerns about ethical breaches or editorial practices.

 Procedure: